About Ahead Sheep™

 Color History Tool

-The color history tool displays the five most recently used colors.
+The color history tool displays the most recently used colors.
 When you change a color, the tool saves the previous color unless it already exists in the palette.
 Tap a color tile to quickly return to that color.

 Color Names Tool